 Our family of 7 was only a family of 5 at the time, but we still went through quite a bit of laundry.
 By buying a high efficient front loader, we were able to save 25 gallons of water per load.
 The washer paid for itself quickly by gaining us more days between loads of water.

-Later we added a dishwasher to our home, but we made sure to find one that used a small amount of water per load.
+Later we added a dishwasher to our home, but it, too, is water and energy efficient.

 Showers and Baths